You can help stem the tide of "fake news" and misinformation!

-Organizations that offer news and media literacy information and resources:
+Organizations that offer news, media literacy and cyber security information and resources:

 "The human understanding when it has once adopted an opinion (either as being the received opinion or as being agreeable to itself) draws all things else to support and agree with it."

 - Sir Francis Bacon in Novum Organum (1620)

 These library databases will help you find reliable information, but no database or source is foolproof.
 Use the tools found throughout this guide along with your critical thinking skills to determine whether a source is truly reliable!